microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 1. On the left menu, select **Certificates and secrets**.
 1. Select **New client secret**, enter a description, and then select **Add**.
 Hover over the new client secret **Value** and copy it; you'll need this in step 4.

 The application now has two permissions configured. `Mail.Read` is added as a delegated permission, which is a permission that requires a signed-in user.
 The application can read mail on behalf of the user. `User.Read.All` is added as an application permission, which is a permission that does not require a signed-in user.
-The application can read users in Azure AD.
+The application can read users in Microsoft Entra ID.

 ## Step 4: Configure authentication